The category of partial group actions: quotients, (co)limits and groupoids: Abstract

 \section{Abstract}

-We introduce the category of partial actions, where the group and the set upon which the group acts can vary.
+We consider the category of partial actions, where the group and the set upon which the group acts can vary.
 Within this framework, we develop a theory of quotient partial actions and prove that this category is both (co)complete and encompasses the category of groupoids as a full subcategory.
-In particular, we establish the existence of a pair of functors, denoted as $\Phi : \textbf{Grpd} \to \textbf{ParAct}$ and $\Psi : \textbf{ParAct} \to \textbf{Grpd}$, with the property that $\Psi \Phi \cong 1_{\textbf{Grpd} }$.
+In particular, we establish the existence of a pair of adjoint functors, denoted as $\Phi : \textbf{Grpd} \to \textbf{PA}$ and $\Psi : \textbf{PA} \to \textbf{Grpd}$, with the property that $\Psi \Phi \cong 1_{\textbf{Grpd}}$.
 Next, for a given groupoid $\Gamma$, we provide a characterization of all partial actions that allow the recovery of the groupoid $\Gamma$ through $\Psi$.
-This characterization is expressed in terms of certain normal subgroups of a universal group constructed from $\Gamma.$ Furthermore, we extend some of these results to the topological case, showing that topological groupoids can always be obtained from (weak) topological partial group action.
+This characterization is expressed in terms of certain normal subgroups of a universal group constructed from $\Gamma.$